 We love to divide hair into categories: Thick or thin?
 Curly or straight?
 Dark or Light?
 But there is one distinction that has flown under the radar for too long: High porosity or low?

 Porosity dictates how absorbent your hair is, due to the gaps and breakage on the strands themselves.
 High-porosity hair is extra absorbent and often somewhat damaged, soaking up water and conditioning products like a sponge — then drying out just as quickly.
-Hair with a low porosity has a tightly-sealed cuticle (aka outer layer), and often fails to absorb conditioners and styling products, gathering buildup.
+Hair with low porosity has a tightly-sealed cuticle (aka outer layer) and often fails to absorb conditioners and styling products, gathering buildup.

 “If you think of hair that’s dry and frizzy, and most likely curlier, that hair tends to be porous,” says New York City stylist and salon owner Nunzio Saviano.
 “If you see thick, straight hair that’s been dried naturally and is shiny, the porosity is low.”

 While hair porosity levels are mostly genetic, it can vary based on a number of factors: hair treatment, color processing, hard water and even the weather.
 We tend to think of cold, winter air as particularly drying, but summer brings its own set of problems.
 “If you’ve been at the beach all week, if you’ve been in the sun and been swimming, [your hair is probably] extra porous,” says Saviano.
 The same goes for hair that is bleached or regularly heat-treated.